Atlas VPN vs NordVPN

 FeatureAtlas VPNNordVPN

-Free planYes – 5 GB/month, four server locationsNo – free trial only
+Free PlanYes – 5 GB/month across four server locationsNo – 7-day trial only (mobile)

-Average speed impact~7 % drop on nearby servers; bigger latency on long‑distance6 % or less; stable across distances
+Average Speed Impact≈ 7 % drop on nearby servers; higher latency long-distance≈ 6 % drop or less; stable performance worldwide

 Infrastructure & Global Coverage